smartfog/fogflow/doc/en/source/k8sIntegration.rst

 Validate the setup
 -------------------------------------------------------------

-There are two ways to check if the FogFlow cloud node is started correctly:
+There are two ways to check if the FogFlow cloud node has started correctly:

 - Check all the Pods are Up and Running using "kubectl get pods --namespace=<namespace_name>"